 Contact with the IPs

 Another important factor to consider when choosing an egg donation program is the level of contact you are open to with the IPs, both now and in the future.
-At EDS, because donors and IPs have a direct legal agreement, they can customize the agreement to specify the type of contact they would like to have.
+At ED & SS, because donors and IPs have a direct legal agreement, they can customize the agreement to specify the type of contact they would like to have.
 Options include an in-person or virtual meeting (facilitated by a member of our team), ongoing communication through the Donor Sibling Registry for medical updates, questions, etc., and the opportunity for children to contact the donor in the future.

 Options for ongoing or future contact when working with a frozen egg bank are limited because donors and IPs typically do not have a direct legal agreement.
 Donors can opt to be anonymous or “Open ID.”
 Open ID provides the option for a child to request the donor’s information from the egg bank when he or she turns 18 but does not allow for communication between the donor and the IPs.